13 May, 2020

 Prime Minister Modi highlighted the gravity of the pandemic which has infected more than 42 lakh people across the world and has led to the death of over 3 lakh people globally.

-The world is now looking towards humanity centric globalization.
+The world is now looking toward humanity-centric globalization.
 In this respect, the Prime Minister expressed confidence that India could lead the way.
-He praised India's ancient culture saying that the wisdom of age old principles such as Vasudaiva Kutumbakam and harmony with nature ensure that world progress is central to India's conception of progress.
+He praised India's ancient culture saying that the wisdom of age-old principles such as Vasudaiva Kutumbakam and harmony with nature ensure that world progress is central to India's conception of progress.

 *5 pillars of strategy for India*